Puno, Peru, November 25, 2017

 Reeds fill the shallower parts of the lake-

 The island is made of Totara reeds and if you peel the first layer of the white part off, you can eat the inside.
-It's spongy like and sort of tastes like banana-
+It's spongy and sort of tastes like banana-

 To make the islands, they cut out the roots of the reeds, then pile layers of reeds on top, alternating laying them down horizontally and vertically.
 They use 2 meters of reeds and 1 meter of roots.
 An island lasts 30 - 40 years.
 Some parts of the island felt very spongy-